akirby23/botw-quiz/README.md

 - The title is printed to the terminal in ASCII text for an authentic game feel.
 - A list of game instructions are printed to the terminal so that the user knows what to expect once they start the quiz.
 - A spoiler warning is printed to the terminal.
-- The user is prompted to confirm if they want to start the quiz or return to the main menu, allowing them to return back to the main menu if they do not want to proceed or if they are not okay with spoilers.
+- The user is prompted to confirm if they want to start the quiz or return to the main menu, allowing them to return to the main menu if they do not want to proceed or if they are not okay with spoilers.
 ![Instructions page ValueError](documentation/readme/design/features/instructions-page-exceptions.gif)
-- A ValueError is thrown if the users enters a value that is not "Y" or "N" & the user will be prompted to try again.
+- A ValueError is thrown if the user enters a value that is not "Y" or "N" & the user will be prompted to try again.

 #### Quiz
 - Once the user selects "Y" on the Instructions page, the quiz will run.
 ![Quiz - first question](documentation/readme/design/features/quiz.PNG)
 - The questions and answers are stored within the [Google Sheet](https://docs.google.com/spreadsheets/d/1nyocvizezU-y-m0PedQcAAGDziM1yjVJAMwC1k_DBCg/edit#gid=0) which is linked to the program.
 - The questions & correct answers are stored within a list of dictionaries that access the worksheet's values.
-The answer options are stored within a list of list that also accesses the the worksheet's values.
+The answer options are stored within a list of lists that also accesses the the worksheet's values.
 - By accessing the quiz data via the worksheet, we allow for the questions & answers to be updated without the need to change the code, as long as the number of questions remains the same.
 - The program loops through the quiz questions & answer options and prints them to the terminal.
 ![Quiz checking answers](documentation/readme/design/features/quiz-correct-incorrect-answers.gif)